slucter/MeYuChat-Vue-Firebase/README.md

 - [Screenshot](#screenshot)

 ## Introduction
-<b>Alphabet.id</b> is a realtime web chat application to keep connect with your friends.
+<b>MeYu Chat</b> is a realtime web chat application to keep connect with your friends.

 ## Features
 * Users must create account before use app